Congrats on your new machine!

 Deposit only small amounts until you've successfully conducted test transactions.
 Deposits will require one confirmation before being available to dispense.

 Once all admin fields in red have been configured, your chosen modules and wallets selected, and 'lamassu-server is up' is showing at the bottom of the admin page, pair your machine by clicking '+ Add Machine'.

 Give your machine a name that you'd recognize, click the pair button, then take a picture of the resulting QR code.
 Scan this at your machine after pressing the Pair button on the tablet.

 Place test transactions at your machine to ensure all is working correctly.

 This includes ensuring that not only are coins sent (or dispensed in the case of two-way machines), but also SMS confirmation codes are being delivered (for cash-out and compliance) and that trades are executed on your exchange if you have one linked.

-As this is new software and still in beta, expect rough edges, and please report any issues you may encounter.
+As our multi-coin software is still relatively new, please report any issues you may encounter.

 Pulling server logs